Meet Jason Rigby: The Tenor Saxophone Whisperer You Need to Hear

 Some musicians seem born with sound in their bones.
 Jason Rigby is one of them.

-Born on a U.S. Naval base in Yokosuka, Japan, to a Navy family with deep Sicilian and Irish roots, Jason had already lived in Hawaii and Texas before his family landed in Lakewood, Ohio, when he was just five.
+Born on a U.S. Naval base in Yokosuka, Japan, to a Navy family with deep Sicilian and Irish roots, Jason had already lived in Hawaii and Texas before his family landed in Cleveland, Ohio, when he was just five.
 But it wasn’t geography that shaped his path—it was sound.

-One evening, when Jason was ten, something on the local Cleveland jazz radio station stopped him cold.
+One evening, when Jason was ten, while tuning into an Indians baseball game on the radio, something on the local jazz station stopped him cold.
 It was Coleman Hawkins’ legendary 1939 recording of Body and Soul.
 “That sound stopped me in my tracks,” Jason remembers.
 “I knew that was where I wanted to exist—inside that huge sound and soulful playing.”
 And from that moment, the saxophone wasn’t just an instrument—it was home.

 After high school, Jason studied at Youngstown State University, DePaul University, and eventually the Manhattan School of Music in New York City—where everything exploded creatively.
 He learned from heavyweights Dick Oatts, Rich Perry, Mike Abene and Ludmila Ulehla, but it was the endless jam sessions and collaborations with classmates (many of whom are now jazz luminaries themselves) that truly sharpened his sound.
 “I was playing three sessions a day—I couldn’t get enough.”

 Jason’s saxophone voice is bold, soulful, and unmistakably his own—rooted in tradition but always stretching toward something new.
-Whether he’s leading his own ensemble with analog synths and layered percussion or holding down a blazing solo in a free-form trio, his playing carries a kind of calm fire—patient, passionate, and deeply human.
+Whether he’s leading his own ensemble with analog synths, woodwinds and layered percussion or holding down a blazing solo in a free-form trio, his playing carries a kind of calm fire—patient, passionate, and deeply human.

 He’s been called a “creative force” and a “fresh spirit in jazz,” and you don’t have to be a jazz aficionado to hear why.
 There’s something in the way Jason plays—thoughtful, exploratory, alive—that speaks across genres and generations.